joeldodich/zubridge/packages/electron/docs/getting-started.md

 Or use your dependency manager of choice, e.g. `pnpm`, `yarn`.

+## Framework Compatibility

+Despite the React-style naming conventions of its hooks (with the `use` prefix), `@zubridge/electron` is fundamentally framework-agnostic:

+- **React**: Works seamlessly with React components (most examples in this guide use React)
+- **Other Frameworks**: Can be used with Vue.js, Svelte, Angular, or any other frontend framework
+- **Vanilla JavaScript**: Works without any framework using Zustand's vanilla store API

+The library's hooks are built on Zustand, which itself supports non-React usage.
+This means you can use Zubridge in any JavaScript environment, regardless of your chosen UI framework.

 ## How it works

 Zubridge creates a bridge between Electron's main and renderer processes using IPC (Inter-Process Communication).
 The bridge automatically synchronizes state changes between the main process and all renderer processes, ensuring that all windows stay in sync with the authoritative state.